athy125/Arable/README.md

 3) Start your own local bussiness and get stats about it through the Algorithm.
 4) Get daily graph stats about your local bussiness.

-# UPDATE ON THE APP: 🔊
-This app is still in development process.
-The community chat feature is in progress and will be rolled out soon :)

-STAY TUNED! ;) 👻